evansbenj/BIO722.md/5_deduping.md

 As above, please copy and paste this script, make it executable, and execute it.
 You could name this script `Step_2_execute_GATK_IndelRealigner.pl`.
 Please don't forget to modify the name of your reference chromosome as appropriate.

 If your run completed successfully, you should see new bam files that have the ending `*_sorted_realigned.bam`.
 These files should be about the same size as the `*sorted.bam` files.
 Please check this by typing `ls -l`.

+Some points worth noting:
+* It may not be obvious, but we have been very careful to not overwrite our input files by having output files with the same name
+* Also very important is that when you are doing chromosome-specific steps, your supporting files should have these chromosomes integrated in their names.
+This will prevent you accidentally using an input file from one chromosome for another chromosome.
+* We also have named our `.bam` files in a way that provides information about where we are in the pipeline.
+When you are happy with where you are, you can delete the upstream files later to save space.
+* We have named our scripts in a way that indicates what order they were run in (e.g., Step_1_XXX, Step_2_XXX).
+We should have done this with the earlier alignment file too (we could go back and rename that one "Step_0_xxx).
+This is better than naming your files `newnew_final_for_sure.pl`.

 # Dedupling a bam file